Cultural heritage Cycling England Food and Agriculture

 20140706-Nixon_2014-07-06-242

-We were joined at our Stage 2 front garden view in Haworth by James and friends, cycling fans up from London.
+We were joined at our Stage 2 front garden party in Haworth by James and friends, cycling fans up from London.
 Coming up Main Street was clearly thirsty work for them and finding no bottle opener in the saddlebag, they innovated with a cycling shoe.
 A perfect spanner for the works!

-The TdF inspired some new beers in Yorkshire.
+The TdF in 2014 inspired some new beers in Yorkshire.
 Timothy Taylor’s Knowle Spring Brewery in Keighley went with Le Champion, a French-style blonde beer brewed with Alsace Strisselspalt hops and continental malts.
 The result was a smooth, light taste, slightly stronger than the four times CAMRA Championship-winning Landlord.
 Perfect for a hot day in the saddle!

 Two other locals, which, regret to say, I didn’t get the chance to quaff were mashed up for thirsty cycling fans along the route: Saddle Sore, coming out of Naylors Brewery in Cross Hills and On yer Bike, made close to the now-famous Cote de Oxenhope Moor by Bridgehouse Brewery.
-Cheers and here’s to bikes and beers in Yorkshire.

 1. Pingback: 14 pics from ’14: my own selection of photos from 2014 | NixonsCan